pinax/pinax-images/docs/index.md

-# pinax-images
+# Pinax Images Documentation

+[Pinax](http://pinaxproject.com/pinax/) is an open source ecosystem of reusable Django apps, themes, and starter project templates.

-`pinax-images` is a image collection app for Django.
+`pinax-images` is a reusable image collection app for Django.

-!!! note "Pinax Ecosystem"
-    This app was developed as part of the Pinax ecosystem but is just a Django app and can be used independently of other Pinax apps.

-    To learn more about Pinax, see <http://pinaxproject.com/>

 ## Quickstart